-a not-for-profit unit of local government created in 1984 that is currently comprised of 32 municipal electric systems and one electric cooperative from all across Illinois.
+a not-for-profit unit of local government created in 1984 that is currently comprised of 32 municipal electric systems from all across Illinois.
 Each of those communities owns and operates its own electric distribution system.
 Some operate local power generation plants.

 the reliable delivery of bulk power and energy to its Members at low and stable prices.
 IMEA combines the power needs of all of its Members and secures the electricity necessary to satisfy those needs.
 The Agency sells its Members all their wholesale power needs under long-term power supply contracts.
 To accomplish this goal, IMEA has assembled a portfolio of power supply ownership and long-term purchase power agreements.